HomeDev GuideRecipesAPI Reference

 Create an element-enabled component

-To create a component that can be used as an element:
+To create a component you can use as an element, see the following code example:

 export const CallToActionContentType = contentType({